Can you cook a turkey in a microwave? This is a question so many people have been asking, especially on Thanksgiving days.

 However, a plastic bag is more recommended because it assures an evenly cooked duck.
 The last thing you want is dealing with some parts of the duck cooked, others less cooked, or a thigh overly cooked.

-Remember to check the plate carefully if it can withstand microwave heat.
+Remember to check the plate carefully to see if it can withstand microwave heat.

 Glass is the most preferred material, although you must also confirm that it does not have any impurities.